Automated Speed Enforcement

 - In 2017, Ontario authorized the use of Automated Speed Enforcement (ASE) in municipalities to address ongoing issues with speeding in school zones and community safety zones.

-- In March 2023, Town Council approved the recommendations in a staff report regarding ASE and the invitation from LAS.
+- In March 2023, Town Council approved the recommendations in a staff report regarding ASE.